mbulling/SynthOS/README.md

 ## Overview

-SynthOS is a live operating system based on CentOS 7, tailored for FPGA (Field Programmable Gate Array) synthesis using High-Level Synthesis (HLS) tools.
+SynthOS is a live operating system based on Ubuntu Server, tailored for FPGA (Field Programmable Gate Array) synthesis using High-Level Synthesis (HLS) tools.
 It simplifies the process of synthesizing C/C++ code for FPGA deployment by providing a ready-to-use environment with all necessary tools pre-installed.
 SynthOS is ideal for use on personal computers, virtual machines, and AWS EC2 instances for enhanced computing power.
 The OS includes a demo project for matrix multiplication to help users get started.

 ## Getting Started